 - Most significant landmark – Ford House Museum

-- Best free activity – Whale Watching
+- Free activity – Whale Watching

-- Best thing to do for kids – The Skunk Train
+- Kid-friendly attraction – The Skunk Train

-- Best thing to do for adults – Wine Tour
+- For adults – Wine Tour

-- Best food – McCallum House
+- Place to eat – McCallum House

-- Best nightlife – Patterson’s Pub
+- Best bar – Patterson’s Pub

 Things to Do in Mendocino, California